Skip to Content

 Beachcombing: You aren’t allowed to take home anything natural from the trail.
 That includes shells, rocks, sand, wood, etc. However, you are encouraged to take home anything man-made, such as fishing floats.

 Fires: Fires are allowed on the West Coast Trail as long as they are below the high tide line AND there is no fire ban for that part of Vancouver Island.
 You are never allowed to have a fire in the forest.
-Some campsites have lots of driftwood available if you want to make a fire, while others don’t have much.
 You aren’t allowed to bring an axe, but you shouldn’t need one since you can usually find lots of small driftwood to burn.

 Firearms: Not allowed on the West Coast Trail.